DavidZalman101/OSE_labs/README.md

 ===   Check yourself by recompiling & debugging!
 ===   (address & instruction)

-TODO: ask the TA is this is correct
-	  when I run with -T0x7C10 (instead of 0x7C00) it couldn't get to the first instruction of the kernel (0x10000c)
 0x7c1e:  lgdtw  0x7c64

 === Q What's the first instruction after the kernel establishes a new